List of U.S. state reptiles: Geography

-28 U.S. states have designated an official state reptile, with state reptiles appearing more frequently in the South and Southwest regions where climates are warmer and more suitable for reptiles.
+28 U.S. states have designated an official state reptile.
+State reptiles are more common in regions with a climate suitable for reptiles.

 Perhaps owing to the greater presence of cold-blooded (ectothermic) reptiles in warmer climates, the states in the southern half of the United States have more commonly designated a state reptile.
 From the twenty-four of the contiguous states roughly south of the Mason–Dixon line, only four lack a state reptile.
 From east to west, they are Delaware, Virginia, Kentucky, and Arkansas.

 In contrast, in the north half of the central and western states, only one, Wyoming, has named a state reptile.
 In the Great Lakes region, there is a cluster of three states (Illinois, Michigan, and Ohio) that named a reptile.
 In the Northeast, there is another cluster of three participating states (Massachusetts, New York, and Vermont).

 Neither of the noncontiguous states, Alaska and Hawaii, have named a state reptile.
 The District of Columbia lacks a state reptile although it does have an official tree, flower, bird, fish, amphipod, and bat, and an amphibian is under consideration.
 None of the organized territories of the United States have state reptiles, although all four have designated official flowers.

 Six states chose reptiles named after the state.
 In common names, Arizona and Texas were represented by the Arizona ridge-nosed rattlesnake and Texas horned lizard.
 Mississippi and North Carolina appeared in scientific names: Alligator mississippiensis and Terrapene carolina carolina.
 Alabama and New Mexico appeared in both common names (Alabama red-bellied turtle and New Mexico whiptail lizard) and scientific names (Pseudemys alabamensis and Cnemidophorus neomexicanus).

 Previous symbology

 Politics

 Although there is no official reptile of the United States, some of the state reptiles have had previous appearances in American politics.
 In particular, the timber rattlesnake (West Virginia) has had close association with American independence.

 A United States flag with a timber rattlesnake predates the stars and stripes flag.
 In 1775, Christopher Gadsden developed an emblem with a coiled rattlesnake with the words "Don't tread on me" on a yellow background.
-Versions of the Gadsden flag were used by the Continental Navy's first commodore, early Marines, and minutemen and regular army units in Virginia, Pennsylvania, Rhode Island, and Massachusetts.
+Versions of the Gadsden flag were used by the Continental Navy's first commodore, early marines, and minutemen and regular army units in Virginia, Pennsylvania, Rhode Island, and Massachusetts.

 The timber rattlesnake is also famous for appearing on the First Navy Jack, a red and white striped flag.
 However, although traditionally believed to have been used by the Continental Navy, recent scholarship asserts that the snake on that jack was a late 19th-century invention.
 Nevertheless, in 1975, the U.S. Navy brought back the traditional (snake-showing) jack for the service's bicentennial.
 After 1980, the oldest commissioned vessel in the U.S. Navy was designated to use the traditional jack.
 Since 2002, in response to the 9/11 terrorist attacks, the U.S. Navy has all its ships using the First Navy Jack.